-As part of the Student Success Collaborative research team, I’ve followed our member case studies closely.
+As part of the Student Success Collaborative research team, I’ve followed our partner case studies closely.
 Lately, I’ve noticed something new.

 In previous years, most student success initiatives started—and ended—in the advising center, or were focused on niche groups of students.
 Efforts to expand participation in student success faced skepticism from other offices and a lack of broad support.